Bearded Austrian drag queen to take on Eurovision

 Wurst shot back: “I told him I don’t want to be a woman.
 I am just a working queen and a very lazy boy at home.”

-Aram MP3 has since apologised, saying his comments were intended as a joke.
+Aram MP3 has since apologized, saying his comments were intended as a joke.

 “The beard is a statement to say that you can achieve anything, no matter who you are or how you look,” she told Reuters in an interview.